architecture-building-systems/CityEnergyAnalyst/docs/new-project-guide.rst

 Step 2.
 Configure CEA
 ----------------------

+The objective of this step is to use the configuration editor to se up the configuration of the tool.

 #.
 Open Pycharm and the project City Energy Analyst.
 #.
 From the project tab on the left run the configuration editor of cea.
 The editor is stored in CityEnergyAnalyst>